jaymell/nodeCf/README.md

 ### Usage
 ```
-node_modules/.bin/nodeCf <ENVIRONMENT> [ ACTION ] [ -r <REGION> ] [ -p <PROFILE> ] [ -s,--stacks <STACK NAMES> ] [ -e, --extra-vars <EXTRA VARS> ]
+node_modules/.bin/nodeCf <ENVIRONMENT> [ ACTION ] -s,--stacks <STACK NAMES> [ -r <REGION> ] [ -p <PROFILE> ] [ -e, --extra-vars <EXTRA VARS> ]
 ```

 Run deployment against specified ENVIRONMENT.

 * ACTION defaults to 'deploy': choices are 'deploy', 'delete', and 'validate'
 * REGION specifies the desired AWS Region.
 Currently defaults to 'us-east-1'
 * PROFILE specifies an optional name for an AWS profile to assume when running the job
-* STACK NAME corresponds to the name of your Cloudformation templates
+* STACK NAME corresponds to the name of your Cloudformation templates, separated by commas if multiple
 * EXTRA VARS indicate extra variables for deployment; useful for any variables that are only known at runtime; in the form "KEY=VALUE" -- additional variables should be separated by spaces

 ### Template Files
 Cloudformation templates -- by default are stored in `./templates` in either json or yaml format (.json, .yml, or .yaml extension).